amaximus/transmission-card/README.md

 :w

 This Lovelace custom card displays torrents information provided by the Transmission Integration.
+It also supports turtle mode and start/stop of all torrents.

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://custom-components.github.io/hacs/),